SReddy-96/TOP-To-Do-List/README.md

 - [ ] on desktop, side bar with today, next 7 days, add task, add project. then projects titles are shown underneath.
 - [ ] have a number on the side of the project to show how many tasks need doing.
 - [ ] display a message when there is not tasks
+- [ ] show form with a dialog modal, both task and project

 priority
 - Urgent (red)